Jacksonville Dolphins: Conference affiliations

-Sports sponsored
+Varsity teams

 Baseball

-The Jacksonville Dolphins baseball team began play in 1957.
+The baseball team began play in 1957.
 It competed in the small-school College Division until 1969, its first season in the University Division (which later became NCAA Division I).
 Its first conference membership was in the Sun Belt Conference, where it first played in 1978.
 The Dolphins were affiliated with that conference until 1998, when they joined the Trans America Athletic Conference (later renamed the Atlantic Sun).

 The Dolphins have participated in 15 NCAA tournaments, the first being in 1968, when they were in the College Division Tournament.
 The other 14 have come in Division I. Jacksonville's best showing in the NCAA tournament came in the 1976 South Regional, when they were one game away from the College World Series, but were eliminated by Auburn 7–5.
 The Dolphins also were part of the NCAA tournament in 1972, 1989, 1991, 1994, 1995, 1999, 2001, 2003, 2006, 2007, 2009, 2011, and 2018.

 Men's basketball

-The Jacksonville Dolphins men's basketball program was established in 1949.
+The men's basketball program was established in 1949.
 Jacksonville has appeared in five NCAA Division I men's basketball tournaments, most recently in 1986.
 Their most successful tournament was the first they participated in, the 1970 NCAA tournament.

 The Dolphins, led by NBA Hall-of-Famer Artis Gilmore, the school's all-time leader in rebounds, blocks and field goals, and Rex Morgan, the career assists leader, advanced to the title game before losing to UCLA 80–69.
 During that 1969–70 season, the team became the first NCAA basketball program to average 100 points per game in a season.

 The Dolphins have won one A-Sun regular-season title (2008–09), but have not yet won the conference tournament and the accompanying automatic bid to the NCAA tournament as an A-Sun member.

 Soccer

-The Jacksonville University Men's Soccer team is a varsity intercollegiate athletic team of Jacksonville University in Jacksonville, Florida, United States.
 The team is a member of the ASUN Conference, which is part of the National Collegiate Athletic Association's Division I. Jacksonville's first men's soccer team was fielded in 1957.
 The team plays its home games at Southern Oak Stadium.
 The Dolphins are coached by Mauricio Ruiz.

 The Dolphins have been in several NCAA conferences over their 60-year history.
 In 1959, the Dolphins won the Florida Intercollegiate Conference.
-The Dolphins have won three Sun Belt Conference Men's Soccer Tournaments, with one coming 1987 and the other two coming from 1995–1996.
-In 2008, the Dolphins won the Atlantic Sun Men's Soccer Tournament.
+The Dolphins have won three Sun Belt Conference Men's Soccer tournaments, with one coming 1987 and the other two coming from 1995–1996.
+In 2008, the Dolphins won the Atlantic Sun Men's Soccer tournament.
 The Dolphins best performance in NCAA Division I Men's Soccer Championship came in 1998, where they reached the round of 16.